How The Milgram Experiment Showed That Everyday People Could Commit Monstrous Acts

 To examine the matter, Milgram polled dozens of people for their opinions.
 Without exception, every group he asked for predictions thought it would be difficult to get people to commit serious crimes just by ordering them to.

-The Milgram Experiment Setup
+Ad For Milgram Experiment

 Milgram Experiment Setup

-Wikimedia CommonsIllustration of the setup of a Milgram experiment.
+Wikimedia CommonsIllustration of the setup of the Milgram experiment.
 The experimenter (E) convinces the subject (“Teacher” T) to give what he believes are painful electric shocks to another subject, who is actually an actor (“Learner” L).

 Obedience Experiment